plausible/website/_articles/plausible-privacy-focused-google-analytics-alternative.md

 ## Hosted in the EU powered by European-owned cloud infrastructure

-We're a two person team and we're based in the EU.
+We're a small team and we're based in the EU.
 The legal entity is incorporated in Estonia.

 All of the data that we do track and collect is kept fully secured, encrypted and hosted on renewable energy powered server in Falkenstein, Germany.
 The server is owned by Hetzner, a European company.
 This ensures that all of the website data is being covered by the European Union's strict laws on data privacy.